cirrith/Recipes/Recipes/Main Dishes/Creamy Sun-Dried Tomato Pasta.md

 ## Directions

 1. Season the chicken with salt and pepper.
-Heat 1 tbsps of the oil from the sun-dried tomatoes in a large nonstick sauté pan over medium-high heat.
+Heat 1 tbsp of the oil from the sun-dried tomatoes in a large nonstick sauté pan over medium-high heat.
 Add the chicken and cook, stirring occasionally, until evenly cooked through.
 Transfer the chicken to a clean plate and set aside.

-2. Add 1 more tbsps of the sun-dried tomato oil to the sauté pan.
+2. Add 1 more tbsp of the sun-dried tomato oil to the sauté pan.
 Add the onion and mushrooms and sauté, stirring occasionally, until the mushrooms are browned.
 Add the garlic and crushed red pepper flakes and sauté for 2 minutes, stirring frequently.

 3. Add 3 ½ cups of the vegetable broth, pasta, sun-dried tomatoes and stir to combine.
 Continue cooking, stirring more frequently as the pasta continues to cook and soak up the broth, until the pasta is 1 minute shy of al dente.
 If the pasta seems to need more broth to finish cooking, you’re welcome to add a ½ cup extra (or more) as needed.